The DITA specification uses specific notation and terms to define the components of the DITA standard.

 - structural module

-- A vocabulary module that defines a top-level map type or topic type.
+- A structural module that defines a single top-level topic type.

 - vocabulary module

-The following terminology is used to discuss keys:
+The following terminology is used to discuss linking and addressing terms:

 - key definition

 - A <topicref> element or specialization of a <topicref> element that specifies the @keys attribute and defines one or more key names.

 - The root map that establishes the context for resolving key references.
 For a given key-resolution instance, there is at most one root map that defines the effective value of the key space, as determined by the key definition precedence rules..